 and renewed speculation about monetary stimulus from the

 European Central Bank.

 On Wall Street, nine of the 10 primary S&P 500 sectors were

-in positive territory, with gaining stocks topping declining
+in positive territory, with gaining stocks topping declines by

-shares by 4 to 1 on the New York Stock Exchange and by almost 5
+about 4 to 1 on both the New York Stock Exchange and the Nasdaq

 percent and the pan-European FTSEurofirst 300's index

 of leading shares rose 0.67 percent to close at 1,364.48.